strimzi/proposals/058-zk-kraft-migration.md

 The operator has a new `KRaftMigrationManager` component in charge of driving and tracking transitions in the FSM.
 Transitioning across the states depends on the current state and "input" from the user.

-The current state is stored in the `Kafka.status.migrationState` field updated by the operator depending on the transition in the FSM.
+The current state is stored in the `Kafka.status.metadataState` field updated by the operator depending on the transition in the FSM.

-> NOTE: the `Kafka.status.migrationState` field for storing the migration current state would be dropped when releasing `v1` API.
+> NOTE: the `Kafka.status.metadataState` field for storing the migration current state would be dropped when releasing `v1` API.
 It's anyway going to be used just for a transitioning period until community users will migrate all their clusters to be KRaft based.

 The user "input" is represented by the user interaction with the operator through the `strimzi.io/kraft` annotation to be applied on the `Kafka` custom resource.
 Currently, the `strimzi.io/kraft` annotation is already used to specify a ZooKeeper-based cluster by using `disabled` as value or a KRaft-based cluster by using `enabled`.